-- Introduction of a Traffic Regulation Order to facilitate the presence of mandatory one-way cycle lanes on Clyde Street, Broomielaw and Lancefield Quay - Introduction of a Traffic Regulation Order to facilitate the presence of mandatory two-way cycle lanes from Bridgegate to Trongate to complete the final phase of South City way cycle route from Queens Park to the City Centre - Upgrade of the existing temporary footway build outs in Merchant City - Upgrade of existing gullies and the introduction of additional gullies to alleviate the effects of flooding on Clyde Street, Broomielaw and Lancefield Quay.
+- Introduction of a Traffic Regulation Order to facilitate the presence of mandatory one way cycle lanes - Upgrade of the existing temporary bus stop build outs. - Upgrade of existing gullies and the introduction of additional gullies to alleviate the effects of flooding on Hawthorn Street.

-This project addresses the following:
+This project addresses the following.